OpenJML/openjml.github.io/tutorial/Nullness.md

 {% include_relative T_Nullness1.java %}
 ```
 produces no errors for `has` because `s` is by default non-null, nor for `make`, because the return value of `make` is allowed to be null.
 But it
-does issue verification errors for the both statements in `test` because both `ss` and the result of `make` may be null and the argument of `has`
+does issue verification errors for both statements in `test` because both `ss` and the result of `make` may be null and the argument of `has`
 is not allowed to be null.

 ## Non_null and nullable as type annotations